The SMS sample demonstrates how you can send and receive SMS messages with your nRF9160-based device.

 Check and configure the following configuration option for the sample:

-- CONFIG_SMS_SEND_PHONE_NUMBER - Configuration for recipient phone number
+- CONFIG_SMS_SEND_PHONE_NUMBER - Configuration for recipient phone number in international format

 Check and configure the following mandatory library options that are used by the sample: